intrig-unicamp/macsad/README.md

 # Part 1
 ---
 ## ODP:

+First we need to install all the dependencies, which should be made using:

+- `sudo apt-get install -y automake autoconf libtool libcunit1-dev libssl-dev make python-pip libpcap-dev python-yaml graphviz scapy`

+Or using executing the script:

+- `./tools/script.sh`

 MACSAD uses ODP for forwarding plane developement.
 Fist of all, we need to create a directory in the same folder where the MACSAD will be cloned:

 - `mkdir tools`